doytsujin/philo/README.md

 #
 # Installation Instructions
 # 1. Install winston logging package with 'npm install winston'
-# 2. Make directory for logs
+# 2. Customize your config.json
-# 3. Customize your config.json
+# 3. Make sure directory for logDirctory exists
 #
 # Tested on macOS with the following:
 # - node v10.13.0